1. Jainism was founded by__________.

 Explanation: He abdicated the throne and followed Jain monk Bhadrabahu.

-78. The Mauryan king Samprati, grandson of Ashoka, is remembered as:
+78. The Mauryan king Samprati, grandson of Ashoka, is remembered as__________.

 A) Buddhist patron